scumborg/monthlydigest/about.md

 ---
 layout: default
 title: About
-permalink: /about/
 ---

 # About The Monthly Digest

-## Project Purpose

-The Monthly Digest offers concise, factual summaries of key global events without the emotional manipulation, endless scrolling, or toxic comment sections that characterize modern media consumption.
+The Monthly Digest provides essential information without the emotional manipulation, endless doom-scrolling, or toxic comment sections that characterize modern media consumption.

-I created this project after discovering that scheduled, filtered news consumption significantly improved my mental wellbeing while keeping me adequately informed about world events.

-## How It Works

-1. Once monthly, I compile and summarize key world events
-2. Summaries are organized by category and significance
-3. Sources are cited but emotional language is minimized
-4. Updates are published by the 15th of each month

 ## Philosophy

-This project is guided by four core principles:

 - **Intentional consumption** over mindless scrolling
 - **Balanced awareness** over both ignorance and overexposure
 - **Mental wellbeing** alongside civic engagement
 - **Thoughtful distance** from the 24/7 news cycle

-## Support This Project

-This project is currently self-funded and provided as a free resource.
-If you find it valuable, consider sharing it with others who might benefit.

-*A project by Sean*
+## How It Works

+Each month, I curate a digest of significant developments across:
+- Global Affairs
+- Economics & Business
+- Science & Environment
+- Society & Culture

+All summaries aim to be factual, concise, and free from unnecessary emotional language.

+## About the Creator

+This project was created after discovering that scheduled, filtered news consumption significantly improved mental wellbeing while maintaining adequate awareness of world events.